Anton495/graph-isomorphism/README.md

 Two graphs are isomorphic if and only if the derivatives of their virtual neural networks constructed from the same vertex coincide.

-As an example, consider two partical virtual neural networks and its derivative.
+As an example, consider two one-way virtual neural networks and its derivative.

 ```python
 >>> network1 = example7().partical_network(example7().graph1,'a',None,3)